When a problem takes place in the hand, care must be given to all the different types of tissues that make function of the hand possible.

 Dupuytren’s disease occurs slowly.
 It is usually noticed as a small lump or pit in the palm.
 This tends to occur near the crease of the hand that is closest to the base of the ring and little fingers.
 With time, a cord may develop between the palm and the fingers.
 The disease is usually noticed when the palm cannot be placed flat on an even surface, such as a table top.

 There is no permanent cure for Dupuytren’s disease.
 Surgery can relieve the bending of the fingers into the palm, but the condition can return with time.
 The goal of surgery for Dupuytren’s disease is to restore the use of the fingers.
-Your doctor should advise you on whether surgery is recommended in your case.
+Your doctor will advise you on whether surgery is recommended in your case.
+In some cases, injection treatment may be appropriate.

 Peripheral Nerve Disorders